Welcome to MASA:

 Where leading surgeons develop positive impact and improve patient outcomes

 Want to be a world leader in clinical anatomy?

 MASA offers lifelong learning opportunities in surgical education and training, micro-credentials, research and commercialisation.
 Surgery is at our core, but MASA supports the full breadth of the clinical application of anatomy.

 Tap into internationally recognised, specialised short courses and customised training programs that are designed to set the brightest minds apart.

-- Surgical complications cost lives and have financial implications for the economy, elite training and specialisation decreases the incidence and related time in hospitals
+Surgical complications cost lives and have financial implications for the economy.
+Elite training and specialisation decrease incidence and related time in hospitals.

-If you are already - or are looking to - operate at an elite level of specialisation and practice in surgery and medicine, MASA is how to keep your edge.
+If you practice in surgery and medicine, MASA is how to keep your edge.

 Why choose MASA at the University of Melbourne

 Since 1853 this University has been contributing to the health and wellbeing of our society.
 At MASA we train the very best clinicians, work on internationally competitive research and graduate the brightest students in surgical anatomy.

 Melbourne has been teaching and researching biomedical sciences for almost 160 years.
 In 2020, we celebrate five years since the School’s inception – now, the largest of its kind in Australia.